mmore500/frontiers-2021/review/reviewer-3-evaluation.md

  In previous work introducing the DISHTINY (DIStributed Hierarchical Transitions in IndividualitY) framework we evolved parameters for manually designed cell-level strategies to explore fraternal transitions in individuality \citep{moreno2019toward}.
 -In this work we extend DISHTINY to incorporate a more open-ended event-driven genetic programming representation called SignalGP, which was designed to facilitate dynamic interactions among agents and between agents and their environment \citep{lalejini2018evolving}.
 +In this work we extend DISHTINY to incorporate a more dynamic event-driven genetic programming representation called SignalGP, which was designed to facilitate dynamic interactions among agents and between agents and their environment \citep{lalejini2018evolving}.
- As expected, with the addition of cell controllers capable of computation we see a far more diverse set of behaviors and strategies arise.
+ As expected, with the addition of cell controllers capable of nearly arbitrary computation we see a far more diverse set of behaviors and strategies arise.
 ```

 > - I also would have been happy to read more about the concept of emergence.
 It could also be debated here as hereditary groups are explicitly encoded in the model, and (if I understand well from Supp. mat.
 L432-434) as cells can communicate some signals only with their own hereditary group.